-Ever wondered how Easter is celebrated by different countries and cultures?
-We asked the Tandem community and our international team in Berlin for some interesting traditions from all corners of the world.
+Ever wondered the different Easter traditions around the world, in different countries and cultures?
+We asked the Tandem community and our international team for some interesting traditions from all corners of the world.
 Here are our top picks…

 Orthodox Easter is celebrated in Ukraine by decorating eggs with traditional folk designs.
 The most famous method is to draw patterns on the egg with wax, which then protects the covered areas from dye when it is applied, making colourful and elaborate images.
 Though the eggs are meant to represent the rebirth of man at Easter, they are also linked to superstitions and is thought to protect households from evil spirits, catastrophe, lightning and fires!
 The eggs are bumped against each other to see which is the strongest!